 Isaac and Eugene

 Istomin and Stern also shared the same political convictions.
 They both supported Israel, holding the same concept of a secular state.
-They had similar friendships with the great Israeli leaders of the Labour Party, from Golda Meir and David Ben Gurion to Teddy Kolleck and Yitzhak Rabin.
-Istomin participated in the project of Mishkenot Sha’ananin project and its Music Center, and generously supported young Israeli musicians.
-Both had great difficulty getting to Germany and Austria and performing there, while upholding their conviction that it was essential for Israel to rebuild ties with the former Nazi countries.
+They had similar friendships with the great Israeli leaders of the Labour Party, from Golda Meir and David Ben-Gurion to Teddy Kolleck and Yitzhak Rabin.
+Istomin participated in the Mishkenot Sha’ananin project and its Music Center, and generously supported young Israeli musicians.
+Both had great difficulty going to Germany and Austria and performing there, while upholding their conviction that it was essential for Israel to rebuild ties with the former Nazi countries.

 They both felt that the ascension of China was an essential event for the balance of the world.
 In 1971, Istomin tried in vain to obtain permission to perform and teach there.
 In 1979, Stern was invited, and the film of his tour had a tremendous impact.
 This symbolizes the huge difference in temperament and philosophy between the two men: Istomin never cared about his image and promotion, while Stern attached the greatest importance to it and had a genius for communication.